-As a result of the foregoing finding, Mr. Macwan is debarred for 5 years from providing services in any capacity to a person with an approved or pending drug product application under sections 505, 512, or 802 of the FD&C Act (21 U.S.C.
-355, 360b, or 382), or under section 351 of the Public Health Service Act (42 U.S.C.
-262), effective (see DATES), (see sections 306(c)(1)(B), (c)(2)(A)(iii), and 201(dd) of the FD&C Act (21 U.S.C.
-335a(c)(1)(B), (c)(2)(A)(iii), and 321(dd))).
-Any person with an approved or pending drug product application who knowingly employs or retains as a consultant or contractor, or otherwise uses the services of Mr. Macwan, in any capacity during Mr. Macwan's debarment, will be subject to civil money penalties (section 307(a)(6) of the FD&C Act (21 U.S.C.
+with an approved or pending drug product application who knowingly employs or retains as a consultant or contractor, or otherwise uses the services of Mr. Shah, in any capacity during Mr. Shah's debarment, will be subject to civil money penalties (section 307(a)(6) of the FD&C Act (21 U.S.C.
 335b(a)(6))).
-If Mr. Macwan provides services in any capacity to a person with an approved or pending drug product application during his period of debarment he will be subject to civil money penalties (section 307(a)(7) of the FD&C Act).
-In addition, FDA will not accept or review any abbreviated new drug applications submitted by or with the assistance of Mr. Macwan during his period of debarment (section 306(c)(1)(B) of the FD&C Act).
+If Mr. Shah provides services in any capacity to a person with an approved or pending drug product application during his period of debarment he will be subject to civil money penalties (section 307(a)(7) of the FD&C Act (21 U.S.C.
+335b(a)(7))).
+In addition, FDA will not accept or review any abbreviated new drug applications submitted by or with the assistance of Mr. Shah during his period of debarment (section 306(c)(1)(B) of the FD&C Act).

-Any application by Mr. Macwan for termination of debarment under section 306(d)(1) of the FD&C Act should be identified with Docket No. FDA-2009- N-0330 and sent to the Division of Dockets Management (see ADDRESSES).
+Any application by Mr. Shah for termination of debarment under section 306(d)(1) of the FD&C Act (21 U.S.C.
+355a(d)(1)) should be identified with Docket No. FDA-2011-N-0659 and sent to the Division of Dockets Management (see ADDRESSES).
 All such submissions are to be filed in four copies.
-The public availability of information in these submissions is governed by 21 CFR 10.20(j).
+The public availability of information in these submissions is governed by 21 CFR 10 20(i)